50054-2023-fall/cohort_probs/fp_scala_poly/fp_scala_poly_problem.md

 # Learning Outcome

-By this end of this lesson, you should be able to
+By this end of this lesson, you should be able to:

-* develop parametrically polymorphic Scala code using Generic, Algebraic Datatype
+* develop parametrically polymorphic Scala code using Generic, Algebraic Datatype.
-* safely mix parametric polymoprhism with adhoc polymoprhism (overloading) using type classes
+* safely mix parametric polymorphism with adhoc polymorphism (overloading) using type classes.
 * develop generic programming style code using `Functor` type class.
 * make use of `Option` and `Either` to handle and manipulate errors and exceptions.

 # Exercise 1

-Consider the following built-in type class
+Consider the following built-in type class:

 ```scala
 trait Ordering[A] {